Literature Summer School

 Following the theme Crime and Punishment, speakers deal with the idea of a criminal subculture, questions of justice and forgiveness, and the rich literature of guilt, vengeance, confession, and complaint.
 You will hear a rich variety of voices, and critical approaches.
 Plenary lectures bring fresh perspectives to familiar masterpieces and encourage exploration in new directions.

-Additional general lectures will add to your enjoyment of the programme.
+Additional general evening lectures will add to your enjoyment of the programme.

 Accommodation is available for participants who want to stay in a Cambridge College.
 Please see the accommodation options available for this programme.